mglodack/docs/source/articles/continuous-deployment/deployment-to-elastic-beanstalk.html.markdown

 We would then advise you to add the following script (in this guide saved as ```deploy_beanstalk.sh```) to your version control repository for the application you want to deploy.
 Feel free to adapt and modify to your specific needs.

+Keep in mind that the script resets the working copy to a pristine state.
+If you precompile assets, be sure to add a build step after the call to ```git clean```.

 ~~~shell
 #!/bin/sh